 To understand how the spirit of Hermetic Cabale

-(this choice is not insignificant, as it will distance your thoughts from the
+is not insignificant, as it will distance your thoughts from the association

-association that vulgar culture makes with demonic practices).
-The structure of
+that vulgar culture makes with demonic practices).
+The structure of this word

-"occult" emphasizes the cult dedicated to these two luminaries.
-From
+consequently, “occult” emphasizes the cult dedicated to these two luminaries.

-an operative standpoint, this reading resonates with the definition given by
+From an operative standpoint, this reading resonates with the definition given

 Indeed, the implications of such a practice